oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

 4. You may have issues with the pod not triggering autoscaling.
 If so, make sure your addon was installed and configured to watch the correct node pool OCID (see previous lab) and that your `fleet.yaml` has the correct affinity settings (see steps above)

-5. After some time you should see new nodes listed with a much younger value for age.
+5. After some time you should see new nodes listed with a much younger value for age than the original nodes.

     ```bash
     kubectl get nodes
     ```

-6. Once the new nodes are fully running, we should see zero pods listed when we run our list and grep command again.
+6. Once the new nodes are fully running, we should see zero pods listed when we run our pod list and grep command again.

     ```bash
     # grep for pods that have 0 containers running